sveronneau/scc-findings-notifications/g-chat/README.md

 ## Moving state to a GCS bucket

 - Uncomment and Update the backend.tf file with the state bucket name given by the OUTPUT of the Terraform run
-- terraform init
+- terraform init -migrate-state
-- answer yes to state migration

 ## Moving state back to local

 - Comment all of the content of the backend.tf file.
-- terraform init
+- terraform init -migrate-state
-- answer yes to state migration

 ## Output Example